openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 These checks could also be applicable to general config rollouts as a form of preflight check.

+#### Entitlements

+There was significant engineering work put into Podman and Buildah to enable seamless consumption of RHEL-entitled content.
+OpenShift has a similar model for entitled clusters, with the `etc-pki-entitlement` secret being present in the `openshift-config-managed` namespace.
+Given this, it is possible that we can consume RHEL-entitled content within the OCL build process itself, with a few workarounds:

+- We need to clone the `etc-pki-entitlement` certificates into the MCO namespace.
+- These need to be mounted into the build pod.
+- These need to be copied from the secret volume mount into a place where Buildah can consume them.

+In the future, we could make use of the [shared resource CSI driver](https://docs.openshift.com/container-platform/4.17/storage/container_storage_interface/ephemeral-storage-shared-resource-csi-driver-operator.html) to automatically keep this secret up-to-date.
+In lieu of that, the cluster admin will need to keep the secret up-to-date or the MCO will have to take on that role as well.

 ### Risks and Mitigations

 What are the risks of this proposal and how do we mitigate.
 Think